 There are pleeenty of sight words options out there, but they’re definitely not all created equally.
-I, personally, don’t love the ubiquitous Bob books.
-They’re just not that interesting either for the emerging reader or for the caregiver.
+I personally don’t love the ubiquitous Bob books.
+I just don’t think they’re that interesting for me or my kids.

-My very favorite sight words system is Preschool Prep.
+My favorite sight words system is Preschool Prep.
 They have a series of both books (levels 1, 2, and 3) and DVDs that increase in complexity.
 For only having very basic words, the stories are pretty cute and I find them far more engaging than the Bob books.
-While we don’t use the DVDs extensively, I was surprised at how effectively they teach kids a few of the sight words so they can start reading right away.
-Again – early successes.
+While we don’t use the DVDs extensively, I was surprised at how effectively they teach kids a few of the sight words so they can start reading right away for some early successes and confidence.

 At the beginning, I just focus on one new word at a time.
 I’ll read the book to my child, then point out the word every time it shows up and have them point to it and repeat it.
 This solidifies the idea that the word can be in multiple places in a book and on a page, and that the letters are the same each time.